Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/key_import.md

 `/home/user/secring.skr`

-This example stores the private key provided by the secret Keyring <span class="code">`home/user/secring.skr`</span> in the` /home/user/output/` directory.
+This example stores the private key provided by the secret Keyring `home/user/secring.skr` in the` /home/user/output/` directory.

 The PassPhrase of the secret Keyring is "pass".
 The PassPhrase of the generated PKCS#12 file is "newpasswd".